 Pet peeves and drawbacks: Right from the very beginning, you come across words and phrases that are either of little use or are fairly nonsensical (“the cat boiled an egg”) – while they may still help you to retain the words and learn the structure of the language, I do not find the approach too productive.

-I used it for: French, Spanish, Italian, Hebrew, Portuguese (ranging from a couple of months daily to a few days).
+I used it for: French, Spanish, Italian, Hebrew, Portuguese (ranging from a couple of months daily to just a few days in total).
 Last used: Early 2019.

 Available Languages: Over 30.